Maksull/DevOps_online_Kharkiv_2021Q4/m2/task2.1/readme.md

 ![Shared directory](screenshots/Shared%20directory.png)<br/>
 In order to add virtual machines to one network I: *Selected VM, settings, network, adapter, network bridge*.
 I used *ping* to check connection :<br/>
 ![Check connection](screenshots/Check%20%20connection.png)<br/>
-The list command gives relevant information about your system and information about Oracle VM VirtualBox's current settings.
+The ***list*** command gives relevant information about your system and information about Oracle VM VirtualBox's current settings.<br/>
-vms: Lists all virtual machines currently registered with Oracle VM VirtualBox.
+vms: Lists all virtual machines currently registered with Oracle VM VirtualBox. <br/>
 runningvms: Lists all currently running virtual machines by their unique identifiers (UUIDs) in the same format as with vms.
 ```
 vboxmanage list vms
 vboxmanage list running vms
 ```
 ![vboxmanage list vms list runningvms](screenshots/vboxmanage%20list%20vms%20list%20runningvms.png)<br/>
-The showvminfo command shows information about a particular virtual machine.
+The ***showvminfo*** command shows information about a particular virtual machine.
 ```
 vboxmanage showvminfo VM1_Yuhov
 ```
 ![vboxmanage showvminfo](screenshots/vboxmanage%20showvminfo.png)<br/>
-The VBoxManage createvm command creates a new XML virtual machine definition file.
+The VBoxManage ***createvm*** command creates a new XML virtual machine definition file.
 You must specify the name of the VM by using --name name.
 The --ostype ostype option specifies the guest OS to run in the VM.
 The --register option registers the VM with your Oracle VM VirtualBox installation.
 ```
 vboxmanage createvm --name ubuntu_test --ostype Ubuntu_64 --register
 ```